Policy No. 6000 Fiscal Authority & Management

 The superintendent is the district budget officer (Utah Code: 53G-7-302).
 The superintendent may delegate responsibility for budget preparation to the business administrator.

-The business administrator shall be responsible and accountable for all public funds received and disbursed; keep accurate records of all revenues and sources; use uniform procedures in accordance with GAAP, GAGAS and GASB; and ensure internal controls are in place to safeguard district funds.
+The business administrator shall be responsible and accountable for all public funds received and disbursed; keep accurate records of all revenues and their sources; use uniform procedures in accordance with GAAP, GAGAS and GASB; and ensure that adequate internal controls are in place to safeguard the district’s funds.

-Employees must comply with the Utah Public Officers’ and Employees’ Ethics Act (Utah Code: 67-16) and related district policies.
-Questions about ethics or conflicts of interest should be directed to the business administrator.
+Employees shall comply with the Utah Public Officers’ and Employees’ Ethics Act (Utah Code: 67-16) and related district policies.
+Employees with questions about financial ethics or a potential conflict of interest should consult with the business administrator.

 Separation of Duties

-- Custody: Access to or control over physical assets (cash, checks, equipment, etc.).
+1. Custody: Having access to or control over any physical assets such as cash, checks, equipment, supplies or materials;

 General Policies